DallanQ/race_for_the_galaxy/Manual.md

 #### Draw After

-> Image of biege colored diamond shape and a hand holding a card with 1 inside
+> Image of a biege colored diamond shape and a hand holding a card with 1 inside

 Draw 1 card after placing a development ( a biege colored diamond shape ).

+**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.**

 ### III: SETTLE

 #### Reduce Cost

-> A circle with -2 inside
+> Icon of a circle with -2 inside

--2 cost to place a non-military world( a cirlce )
+-2 cost to place a non-military world( a white cirlce with a black border )

-**Powers cannot reduce costs below 0 nor take effect during the phase in which they are placed.**

 #### Specific Reduce Cost

-> A light shade of brown cirlce with -1 inside
+> Icon of a light shade of brown cirlce with -1 inside

--1 cost a place a non-military Rare elements production or windfall world ( a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown cirlce with a middle ring of color red and black, a center filled with white ).
+-1 cost a place a non-military Rare elements production or windfall world ( icon of a circle with a border of red and blank, a center filled with a light shade of brown and a light shade of brown cirlce with a middle ring of color red and black, a center filled with white ).

 #### Reduce Cost To 0

 > A box with a large red X inside and a circle with =0 inside.
 There is also a small red circle with a yellow center and a diagonal slash in the upper right corner of the second circle.

-The player may discard this card from their tableau to reduce the cost of placing a non-military world ( a circle ) to 0.
+The player may discard this card from their tableau to reduce the cost of placing a non-military world (icon of a white circle with a black border ) to 0.

 This cannot be used to place an Alien production or windfall world (  a circle with a border of red and blank, a center filled with a light shade of yellow and a light shade of yellow cirlce with a middle ring of color red and black, a center filled with white ).